PyMySQL/PyMySQL/README.rst

 It is a fork project from PyMySQL http://www.pymysql.org/ .

 PyMySQL is written by Yutaka Matsubara <yutaka.matsubara@gmail.com>
 as a pure python database driver.
-CyMySQL is powered by Cython by Hajime Nakagami <nakagami@gmail.com>.
+CyMySQL is powered by Cython.
+It is maintained by Hajime Nakagami <nakagami@gmail.com>.

 It still can work without Cython as a pure python driver.